kislyuk/watchtower/README.rst

         'disable_existing_loggers': False,
         'root': {
             'level': 'DEBUG',
-            # Adding the watchtower handler here causes all loggers in the project that have
+            # Adding the watchtower handler here causes all loggers in the project that
-            # propagate=True to send messages to watchtower.
-If you wish to send only from
+            # have propagate=True (the default) to send messages to watchtower.
+If you
-            # specific loggers instead, remove "watchtower" here and configure individual
+            # wish to send only from specific loggers instead, remove "watchtower" here
-            # loggers below.
+            # and configure individual loggers below.
             'handlers': ['watchtower', 'console'],
         },
         'handlers': {